IBM/CodeEngine/fotobox/README.md

 # IBM Fotobox

 This is the IBM Fotobox.
-Deploy your own Fotobox straight to the IBM Cloud Access it directly from any device with browser and camera.
-Take Pictures and view them all from your device.
+Deploy your own Fotobox straight to the IBM Cloud access it directly from any device with browser and camera.
+Take pictures and view them all from your device.

 The solution is based on:
-- The frontend a Svelte Single Page Application running as a App on Code Engine able to scale to 0 in oder to optimise cost.
+- The "frontend" a Svelte Single Page Application(SPA) running as a Code Engine app, that is able to scale to 0 in oder to optimise cost.
-- The Upload function which generates a thumbnail of the image and stores both in COS written in Python and running as a Function on Code Engine.
+- The "upload" function which generates a thumbnail of the image and stores both in COS written in Python and running as a Code Engine function.
-- The Downloader a Go programm designed to serve the images stored in COS or download all at one go if you are the operator of the fotobox.
+- The "downloader" a Go program designed to serve the images stored in COS or download all at one go if you are the operator of the fotobox.
-- All Images are stored in IBM Cloud Object Storage to ensure security and scalability.
+- All images are stored in IBM Cloud Object Storage to ensure security and scalability.

 ## Setup